neo-teo/bathroom-wall/README.md

-on bathroom wall users contribute to a shared wall of text and image at a particular place on a particular day.
+on bathwall users contribute to a shared wall of text and image at a particular place on a particular day.

 view a live version of the application at [bathwall.co](https://bathwall.co)